dusicong/git-learning/README.md

 # git-learning
-an temporary repository for self git learning
+An temporary repository for self git learning.

+2020年2月24日

+Hello, this is the first commit.